PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-with-docker.md

           - "11311:11311"
         command: roscore
     ```
-    This configuration will pull the official image for PARC 2023, if it does not already exist and configure it for X11 server support.
+    This configuration will pull the official image for PARC 2023, if it does not already exist, and configure it for X11 server support.
 It will also mount the `catkin_ws` folder inside the container and start the `roscore` command when the container starts.
-The image already

 4. Save the `docker-compose.yml` file and close your editor.